10 Best Bike Locks Compared and Fully Reviewed

-- Protective rubbery coating won't scratch bike frame
+- Rubbery coating won't scratch bike frame

 - Easy to use

-- Key can be fiddly
+- Key can be inconsistent

-This bike lock doesn't come with a solid secure rating but the company does offer a 30-day money back guarantee.
+This bike lock doesn't come with a sold secure rating but the company does offer a 30-day money back guarantee.
 The lock is 12mm thick and made of zinc alloy.
 A u-lock shape is a good option for protecting your bike as long as the fit is tight enough to keep tools from getting in between the lock and your bike.

 The lock weighs about 1.8 lbs which makes it more portable than other options but users still commented on how heavy it was.